kevincjhung/strength-curve/README.md

 # strength-curve

-Load adjustments, it is the coach, you focus on getting the work done
+It is the coach, it tells you how heavy to lift.
+You focus on getting the work done